digital-asset/contingent-claims/docs/Lifecycling.md

   - the payments that fall due at or before t
   - the remaining claim

 - `expire`: given a time `t` and an input claim `c`, it checks for expired sub-trees and return the pruned claim.
-Sub-trees typically expire when predicates within an `Until` node evaluate to `True`.
+Sub-trees typically expire when predicates within an `until` node evaluate to `True`.

 - `exercise`: given a time `t`, an input claim `c` and an election `e`, it applies the given election to `c` and returns the remaining claim